Sub-Saharan Africa: Health

+Health challenges in Sub-Saharan Africa include HIV/AIDS in Africa, malaria, neglected tropical diseases, tuberculosis, onchocerciasis, maternal mortality and infant mortality.

 In 1987, the Bamako Initiative conference organized by the World Health Organization was held in Bamako, the capital of Mali, and helped reshape the health policy of sub-Saharan Africa.
 The new strategy dramatically increased accessibility through community-based healthcare reform, resulting in more efficient and equitable provision of services.
 A comprehensive approach strategy was extended to all areas of health care, with subsequent improvement in the health care indicators and improvement in health care efficiency and cost.

 In 2011, sub-Saharan Africa was home to 69% of all people living with HIV/AIDS worldwide.
 In response, a number of initiatives have been launched to educate the public on HIV/AIDS.
 Among these are combination prevention programmes, considered to be the most effective initiative, the abstinence, be faithful, use a condom campaign, and the Desmond Tutu HIV Foundation's outreach programs.
 According to a 2013 special report issued by the Joint United Nations Programme on HIV/AIDS (UNAIDS), the number of HIV positive people in Africa receiving anti-retro viral treatment in 2012 was over seven times the number receiving treatment in 2005, with an almost 1 million added in the last year alone.
-The number of AIDS-related deaths in sub-Saharan Africa in 2011 was 33 percent less than the number in 2005.
-The number of new HIV infections in sub-Saharan Africa in 2011 was 25 percent less than the number in 2001.
+The number of AIDS-related deaths in sub-Saharan Africa in 2011 was 33 per cent less than the number in 2005.
+The number of new HIV infections in sub-Saharan Africa in 2011 was 25 per cent less than the number in 2001.

 Life expectancy at birth in sub-Saharan Africa increased from 40 years in 1960 to 61 years in 2017.